MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### Use a preview channel of WebView2 to test your app against the most recent experimental WebView2 APIs

 The Evergreen WebView2 Runtime doesn't include experimental WebView2 APIs.
 Instead, to use these experimental features in your WebView2 code, have your app use the version of WebView2 that is in a Microsoft Edge preview channel (Edge Beta, Edge Dev, or Edge Canary).
-This article explains how to switch to a preview channel of Microsoft Edge, to test experimental APIs that are in a WebView2 Prerelease SDK package.

 The Canary channel is recommended, because it offers the latest experimental APIs.